Wolf3s/xbmc4xbox-python/python/Doc/library/multiprocessing.rst

    Return list of all live children of the current process.

-   Calling this has the side effect of "joining" any processes which have already finished.
+   Calling this has the side affect of "joining" any processes which have already finished.

 .. function:: cpu_count()